Positive contractive projections on noncommutative $\mathrm{L}^p$-spaces and nonassociative $\mathrm{L}^p$-spaces

 \section{Introduction}

-The study of projections and complemented subspaces has been at the heart of the study of Banach spaces since the inception of the field, see \cite{Mos} and \cite{Ran} for surveys.
-Recall that a projection $P$ on a Banach space $X$ is a bounded operator $P \co X \to X$ such that $P^2=P$ and that a complemented subspace $Y$ of $X$ is the range of a bounded linear projection $P$.
-If the projection is contractive, we say that $Y$ is contractively complemented.
+A classical and old topic of Banach space theory is the investigation of the structure of projections and complemented subspaces.
+Note that a bounded operator $P \co X \to X$ on a Banach space $X$ is a projection if $P^2=P$ and a subspace $Y$ of $X$ is contractively complemented if it is the range of a contractive linear projection.
+It is known that a subspace of a smooth Banach space $X$ can be the range of at most one projection of norm one, see \cite[Theorem 6]{CoS1}.
+We refer to the surveys \cite{Ran01} and \cite{Mos06} for the state of the art in this area.

-Suppose $1 < p <\infty$.
-A classical result from seventies essentially due to Ando \cite{And} (see also \cite{BeL}, \cite{Dou}, \cite{HoT}, \cite{Ray}, \cite{See}) says that a subspace $Y$ of a classical (=commutative) $\L^p$-space $\L^p(\Omega)$ is contractively complemented if and only if $Y$ is isometrically isomorphic to an $\L^p$-space $\L^p(\Omega')$.
-Moreover, $Y$ is the range of a positive contractive projection if and only if there exists an isometrical order isomorphism from $Y$ onto some $\L^p$-space $\L^p(\Omega')$, see \cite[Problem 5.4.1]{AbA} and \cite[Theorem 4.10]{Ran}.
+Suppose $1 \leq p <\infty$.
+For example, the contractively complemented subspaces of a classical (=commutative) $\L^p$-space $\L^p(\Omega)$ are all isometrically isomorphic to a $\L^p$-space.
+This is a classical result of Ando \cite{And66} (for a finite measure space), see also \cite[Theorem 3 p.~162]{Lac74}.
+See \cite{Tza69}, \cite{BeL74} and references therein for the case of general measures.
+This work also highlights the link between contractive projections and weighted conditional expectations.
+Note that Douglas previously investigated the particular case $p=1$ in \cite{Dou65}.
+Furthermore, a subspace $Y$ of a $\L^p$-space is the range of a positive contractive projection if and only if $Y$ is order isometric to some $\L^p$-space, see \cite[Problem 5.4.1]{AbA02} and \cite[Theorem 4.10]{Ran01}.